guicho271828/bit-ops/README.md

 [BITFIELD-SCHEMA](http://quickdocs.org/bitfield-schema/) provides several
 functions analogous to DPB and LPB for integers (GET/PUT-INTEGER).
-It also provides a DSL for writing accessors to BIT-VECTORS (ala union type in C).
+It also provides a DSL for writing accessors to bit-vectors (ala union type in C).

 Example from the doc:
 ```lisp